Metformin Medications

-Metformin is a medication used to manage type 2 diabetes by lowering blood sugar levels.
+Metformin is a biguanide medication used to treat type 2 diabetes by lowering blood sugar levels through reduced glucose production in the liver and increased insulin sensitivity.

 Glucovance